fluencelabs/nox/docs/protocol.md

 Here, `Chunks` are the chunks `[2, 6]` themselves, and `Hashes` are `H_ab` and `H_h`.
 Every other hash required for checking the proof could be calculated either from `Chunks` or from `Hashes`.

-In code that Merkle Proof is represented by
+In code, Merkle Proof is represented by
 ```go
 type RangeMerkleProof struct {
 	Chunks []Chunk